 If the idea of traps bothers you then you can buy bait traps and place those in the same locations as you would the traps and also around the outside of the house.
 I have a combination of both around my house.
 I also keep non-latex gloves and zip lock bags on hand for those times I have to clear a trap, which by the way hasn’t happened in quite a long time.
 If you are doing everything else right you won’t be emptying traps every day and as I said before, the traps are also an alert that something has changed.
 Once you have this all in place then set yourself a reminder and check the traps on a regular basis for activity, at least once a week.

-The professionals use a master sanitation schedule posted for all to see so they know when what and how often something needs to be cleaned.
-Next time, how you can use that at home.
+Ever wonder how the professionals remember when to clean and how often?
+They use a master sanitation schedule that is posted for all to see so they know when what and how.
+Next time, we’ll show you how you can use that at home too.